jtymoszczuk/neutrino-guide/README.md

 Now come back to your node

-Login via ssh as admin: ssh joe@raspibolt.local
+Login via ssh as user joe

 Change to the following directory: `cd /etc/systemd/system/`